Heinrich Burkhardt: Biography

 Burkhardt was born in Schweinfurt.
-Starting from 1879 he studied under Karl Weierstrass, Alexander von Brill, and Hermann Amandus Schwarz at the University of Munich, at the Technische Hochschule in Munich (now Technical University of Munich), at the University of Berlin and at the University of Göttingen.
-He attained a doctorate in 1886 in Munich under Gustav Conrad Bauer with a thesis entitled: Beziehungen zwischen der Invariantentheorie und der Theorie algebraischer Integrale und ihrer Umkehrungen (Relations between the invariant theory and the theory of algebraic integrals and their inverses).
+Starting from 1879 he studied under Karl Weierstrass, Alexander von Brill, and Hermann Amandus Schwarz at the Ludwig-Maximilians-Universität München, at the Technische Hochschule München, at the Friedrich Wilhelm University of Berlin, and at the University of Göttingen.
+He attained a doctorate in 1886 at the Ludwig-Maximilians-Universität München under Gustav Conrad Bauer with a thesis entitled: Beziehungen zwischen der Invariantentheorie und der Theorie algebraischer Integrale und ihrer Umkehrungen (Relations between the invariant theory and the theory of algebraic integrals and their inverses).

-In 1887, he was an assistant at Göttingen and obtained his habilitation there in 1889.
-Later, he was a professor in Zürich (1897–1908) and Munich (since October 1908).
+In 1887, he was an assistant at the University of Göttingen and obtained his habilitation there in 1889.
+Later, he was a professor at the University of Zurich from 1897 to 1908 and the Ludwig-Maximilians-Universität München from October 1908.
 He worked on the theory of the elliptical functions, series expansions, group theory, the Burkhardt quartic, and history of mathematics.

-He died in Neuwittelsbach/München, of a disease of the stomach, diagnosed about Easter 1914.
+He died in Neuwittelsbach/München, of a disease of the stomach, diagnosed around Easter 1914.